<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 givi-trekker-outback-48l-adventure-motorcycle-luggage-on-erics-motorcycle"Eric's 1200 GSA equipped with Givi's Outback Trekker 48l while exploring the Grand Canyon area"

-The same could be said for a few different models out there though, so its premium features like Givi’s “MonoKey” design (one key unlocks all your bags and your rack locks) and the two-way removable lids that make these top-of-the-line bags worth the extra cash.
+The same could be said for a few different models out there though, so it's premium features like Givi’s “MonoKey” design (one key unlocks all your bags and your rack locks) and two-way removable lids that make these premium bags worth the cash.

 There’s no denying these are one of the most bulletproof and smoothest operating sets of hard ADV luggage on the market though, so if you want the best, the Outbacks are the ticket.